 A: Members that received electricity from SEC during the time period being retired will be mailed checks if the amount is more than $5.
 Inactive accounts with distributions of less than $5 will rollover to future years and a check will be issued when the minimum amount is reached.

 A: A member who terminates service no longer receives capital credit allocations.
 The balance in the member's capital credit account is maintained until the cooperative begins retirements that affect that account.
 Payments are often made around 25 years after they are earned, so it is important that members make sure SEC always has a current mailing address.
-You can also choose to donate future capital credit retirements to charity.
+You can also choose to donate future capital credit retirements to SEC Foundation.
 Contact our office if you are interested in that option.